Ramón Lista: Later years 1892–97

 After returning to Buenos Aires Lista founded the Argentine Geographical Society, which published a magazine on geography and other sciences.

 Lista continued exploration of Patagonia to the Strait of Magellan, the Gran Chaco and the mission territories in preparation for them to be incorporated in Argentina.

 He wrote on archaeology, anthropology, ethnography, botany and zoology, as well as writing popular accounts of his travels.

-Lista wrote a book about the Tehuelches, The Tehuelches, a disappearing race, published in 1894.
-He wrote that they seemed to be under a divine curse.
+Lista wrote a book about the Tehuelche, The Tehuelches, a disappearing race, published in 1894.
+He wrote that they "seemed to be under a divine curse.
 They are the original owners of the land they inhabit, and now do not have even a plot of ground.
 They were born free and are now slaves.

-They die of tuberculosis, and face death as calmly as a Roman gladiator.
+They die of tuberculosis, and face death as calmly as a Roman gladiator."

-Ramón Lista was killed on 23 November 1897 for an unknown reason at Miraflores, Orán, Salta during an exploration of the Pilcomayo River.
+Ramón Lista was killed on 23 November 1897 at Miraflores, Orán, Salta in mysterious circumstances, possibly by Toba indigenous people, during an exploration of the Pilcomayo River.
 His remains were taken back to Buenos Aires for burial in La Recoleta Cemetery in the Andrade family vault.